-- Enjoy the natural volcanic hot spring Angseri located at the foot of Mount Batukaru
+- Enjoy the natural volcanic hot spring Angseri located at Mount Batukaru.

 Pure Ubud Tour (P3,425)

-- Private tour of Ubud’s best spots like Bali Bird Park, Pura Desa Batuan, Pass by some of Bali’s most stunning rice paddies and sawas, and more.
+- Private tour Ubud’s best spots like Bali Bird Park, Pura Desa Batuan, Pass by some of Bali’s most stunning rice paddies and sawas, etc.

 Bali Nature Biking (P3,113)

-- Tour run by Sobek – one of Bali’s oldest and experienced adventure companies
+- Tour run by Sobek – one of Bali’s oldest and most experienced adventure companies.

 - A 3-hour bike ride on a beginners track